To Our Members

 - Conditions for receiving an economic impact payment are based on factors such as income and past tax filing status.

 - Additional details about who is eligible to receive a payment are available on the IRS website.
-Note that eligible recipients will receive payment to the direct deposit account they last supplied on their IRS tax return.

 - If you do not typically file taxes, visit irs.gov/newsroom for info on how to file.